Best bluebell walks in Berks

-Pope’s Meadow, names after Binfield’s most famous resident – the 18th century poet and philosopher Alexander Pope, is a Green Flag Award winning site and has a small wooded copse full of bluebells.
-You never know, it might even inspire you write poetry too.
+Pope’s Meadow, named after Binfield’s most famous resident – the 18th-century poet and philosopher Alexander Pope, is a Green Flag Award-winning site and has a small wooded copse full of bluebells.
+You never know, it might even inspire you to write poetry too.
 At Binfield Road in Bracknell are The Three Copses (Temple Copse, Tinker’s Copse and Jock’s Copse ) – hazel coppice woodlands full of bluebells with a handy circular walk through them.

 Moor Copse, Tidmarsh

 Moor Copse in Tidmarsh (between Theale and Pangbourne) is an area of tranquil woodland surround by a patchwork of meadows and pastures set in the heart of the Pang Valley.
-There’s a free guided tour on Saturday 29 April, 2.30pm-4.30pm to see the bluebells, early purple orchids and cowslips at their very best.
-It’s a 2-mile stroll, but the paths can get a bit muddy in places, so sandals and heel are probably not a good idea.
+No guided walks this year, but you’ll see bluebells, early purple orchids and cowslips at their very best.
+It’s a 2-mile stroll, but the paths can get a bit muddy in places.

 Warburg Nature Reserve, Henley

 If you live near to Warburg Nature Reserve in Henley, you’re in for a treat.
 The reserve is carpeted in bluebells and wildflowers at this time of the year.
 The perfect antidote to lockdown.